 If you or a loved one were diagnosed with mesothelioma, asbestosis, or other diseases linked to asbestos exposure, you may be eligible to file a lawsuit or seek compensation from the asbestos trusts that have been established to compensate asbestos victims.
 The first step in taking legal action is to speak with an experienced mesothelioma and asbestos attorney to learn more about your legal rights.

 For more information about filing an asbestos or mesothelioma lawsuit and to find out if you qualify to file a case, contact the law firm of Hissey, Mulderig & Friend to schedule your free legal consultation with an attorney.
-You can reach us 24/7 by calling toll-free at 1-866-806-8117, or by answering a few brief questions in our free case evaluation form, located on the right side of this page.
+You can reach us 24/7 by calling toll-free at 1-866-806-8117, or by answering a few brief questions in our free case evaluation form, located on the right side of this page for desktop users and at the bottom of the page for mobile users.